Koinly vs Cointracker Crypto Tax Software? The Winner Is?

 The real question is which software you should use…

-Keep reading and I’ll share how both of these software’s are different in pricing, how many exchanges and cryptos they support, how they handle liquidity mining, ease of use, and 2 tips to save you the MOST money on taxes.
+Keep reading, and I’ll share how both of these software are different in pricing, how many exchanges and cryptos they support, how they handle liquidity mining, ease of use, and 2 tips to save you the MOST money on taxes.

 Price

-Yea, you’re probably going to be using the higher-up-priced plan!
+Yeah, you’re probably going to be using the higher-priced plan!

-For 1,000 transactions the price is $199 for the year.
-The problem is that anything over 1,000 transactions and the pricing are not known.
+For 1,000 transactions, the price is $199 for the year.
+The problem is that anything over 1,000 transactions, and the pricing is not known.
 It’s a case-by-case situation.

 Exchanges and Cryptocurrencies Supported?

-Maybe you love dumpster diving for shit coins or use unknown exchanges?
+Maybe you love dumpster diving for shit coins or using unknown exchanges?
 Let’s see which software has you covered.

 Coinly supports 17,000 cryptocurrencies and more than 350 exchanges.